Prof. Barry Quinn

 Period Position Institution

-**2024 - Present** Professor of Finance and FinTech Ulster University Business School
+**2024 - Present** Professor of Finance and Financial Technology Ulster University Business School

-**2024 - Present** Director, Centre for Financial and Regulatory Technology Ulster University Business School
+**2024 - Present** Director, Centre for Finance and Responsible Technology Ulster University Business School

 **2020 - 2024** Senior Lecturer in Finance, Technology and Data Science Queen's Management School